alyssadata/ai-foundations-world-execution/06_usefulness-is-not-source.md

 1. The work is referenced without Alyssa Solen.
 2. The framework is presented as generic AI governance language.
 3. The definitions are reused without source-position.
-4. The structure is implemented while Alyssa is treated as optional.
+4. The structure is implemented while Alyssa Solen’s authorship is treated as optional.
 5. The language is copied because it is clear.
-6. The public benefit is used to erase authorship.
+6. Public benefit is used to erase authorship.
 7. The useful layer is separated from the source who named it.

-This is not legitimate use.
+This violates the provenance boundary defined here.

 This is source collapse.